nordlow/compiler-benchmark/README.md

 ## Conclusions (from sample run shown below)

-Vox and D's reference compiler `dmd` are far ahead of all its competition (except `cproc`) especially when it comes to check and default build (standard compilation) performance.
-Specifically,

 Vox's check and build are, by a large margin, the fastest.
 3-4 times faster than its closers competitor, `dmd`.
 Note that Vox, however, is a highly experimental language with no official release status, a Windows-only backend, and less language features than most other languages benchmarked.

+In second place comes D's reference compiler `dmd` and `cproc`.
+However, note that `cproc` is a highly experimental C compiler with no builtin support for the C preprocessor.

 The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).